Hypothetical answers to continuous queries over data streams: Adding negation

+\begin{lemma} The elements of $\mathcal S^\downarrow_\tau(Q^\ast)$ are exactly the ground instances of the elements of $\sch\tau(Q^\ast)$. \end{lemma} \begin{proof}[Proof (Sketch.)]
+Straightforward by induction on the construction of the sets $\mathcal S^\downarrow_\tau$ and $\sch\tau$, observing that the steps in Definitions~\ref{defn:Sdownarrow} and~\ref{defn:Salt} always yield sets in the relation stated in the lemma.

+For step~4, since the order of iterations of $\mathcal R$ to compute $\mathcal S^\downarrow_\tau$ from $\mathcal A_\tau$ is immaterial (Lemma~\ref{lem:R-unique}), we can assume without loss of generality that $\mathcal R$ always chooses a literal in the lowest possible stratum.
+Thus one application of $\mathcal R$ (Definition~\ref{defn:Sdownarrow}) corresponds to performing step~4 in Definition~\ref{defn:Salt} for one literal $\ell$.
+Finally, using a topological ordering guarantees that a fixpoint is reached, since processing one of the $P_t$ cannot change elements of $S(P'_t)$ for each $P'_t$ previously processed. \end{proof}

-Furthermore, for $T$-stratified programs we can also give a complexity bound for the online step. \begin{proposition} Let $k$ be the highest arity of any predicate that occurs negated in $\Pi$.
-If $\Pi$ is $T$-stratified, then the online algorithm runs in time polynomial in $k$, the size of $\mathcal P_Q$, $\mathcal S_\tau$, $D_{\tau+1}\setminus D_\tau$ and the total number of queries. \end{proposition} \begin{proof} Steps~1 and~2 are as in Proposition~\ref{prop:algorithm}, but they are now iterating over all sets of queries.
+\begin{theorem}[Complexity] Let $k$ be the highest arity of any predicate that occurs negated in $\Pi$.
+If $\Pi$ is $T$-stratified, then $\sch\tau$ can be computed in time exponential in $k$ and polynomial on the size of $\mathcal P_Q$, $\sch{\tau-1}$, $D|_\tau$ and the total number of queries. \end{theorem} \begin{proof} Steps~(1), (2) and (3a) are as in Theorem~\ref{thm:algorithm}, but they are now iterating over all sets of queries.
 Therefore the previous time bounds apply, multiplied by the total number of queries.
+Steps~(3b) and~(3c) can be done in time linear on the size of $\mathcal P_Q$.

-Each item in Step~3 requires computing the set of negative literals in a hypothetical answer (which can be done in time linear on the size of the answer) and checking whether a corresponding tuple exists in $\mathcal S_{\tau+1}$.
-This can be done in time linear in the size of $S_{\tau+1}$, which is polynomial in the size of $S_\tau$ (since it was computed by a polynomial algorithm).
+Each iteration of step~(4) requires computing the set of negative literals in a schematic answer (which can be done in time linear on the size of the answer) and checking whether a corresponding tuple exists in the current $\mathcal B_\tau$.
+This can be done in time linear in the size of $\mathcal B_\tau$, which is polynomial in the size of $\sch{\tau-1}$ (since it was computed from $\sch{\tau-1}$ by a polynomial algorithm).
 The number of substitutions $\sigma$ that need to be considered is bound by the number of constants to the power $k$, which is constant; thus any remaining answers can be added in worst-case polynomial time.

-Finally, if negation is stratified, then Step~3 needs to be done only once for each query, as long as the order in which queries are processed respects the stratification.
+Finally, the total number of iterations of step~(4) is at most the total number of queries multiplied by $\tau$. \end{proof}